qizhengyang98/GMorph/README.md

 - Put *cola.zip*, *sst2.zip*, *multiclass.zip*, *salient.zip* under *test_metamorph/transformer_model* and unzip them.

 Then we can Run GMorph for different benchmarks and generate well-trained multi-task models.
-Under the GMorph folder, there are several shell scripts named submit_xxx.sh, which are used to evaluate different benchmarks in this experiment.
-What we need is to run the commands in the files, and modify the arguments if necessary.
+There are several shell scripts named *submit_xxx.sh* under the root directory, which are used to evaluate different benchmarks in this experiment.
+We will execute the shell scripts with proper arguments.
+The script *figure7table5.sh* is used to reproduce the results in Figure7, and the script *figure8.sh* is used to reproduce the results in Figure8 and Table5.
+Under the *benchmark_scripts* folder, there are also separate scripts provided to run all the experiments for each benchmark without manually changing arguments, and which script corresponds to which experiment is written in the script *figure7table5.sh*.
 There are some useful configurations on some arguments:
 - policy_select: set *SimulatedAnnealing* when testing *GMorph*, set *LCBased* when testing *GMorph w P* and *GMorph w P+R*.
 - log_name: the name of the log file, which saves useful intermediate information when GMorph is running.